 - Orderliness and predictability are your friends.
-Catch up on bills, checkbooks, and your long to-do lists.
+Catch up your long to-do lists.
 Make sure you schedule downtime as well.

 - Avoid burning the candle at both ends.

-- Massage, acupuncture, meditation or tai chi may help get you relaxed.
+- Massage, acupuncture, meditation, or tai chi may help you relax.

 - Avoid multitasking.
 Do one thing at a time and keep your full attention on it before you move on to the next task.
 Take a small break in between tasks.

-- Start a journal, make your own list, be mindful of what makes you feel better and what makes you feel worse.
+- Start a journal, and be mindful of what makes you feel better and what makes you feel worse.

 Identifying Chronic Infections